-If we’re lucky, Chicago’s first snowfall gets the kids outside to play and covers the city in a beautiful white blanket.
+If we’re lucky, our first snowfall gets the kids outside to play and covers the city in a beautiful white blanket.
 It also starts the freezing and melting process that forms ice dams on the eaves.

 You can’t stop the snow, and you can’t stop the thaw, so how do you put ice dam prevention strategies in place to protect your home?